Myanmar English: Vocabulary

-Burmese English is often characterised by its unaspirated consonants, similar to Indian English.
-It also borrows words from standard English and uses them in a slightly different context.
-For instance, "pavement" (British English) or "sidewalk" (US English) is commonly called "platform" in Burmese English.
-"Stage show" is also preferred over "concert."
+Burmese English reflects a mix of influences and localized usage.
+Some words come from Indian English, like dacoit (armed robber) and pandal (makeshift structure), while others are borrowed from Burmese to describe culturally specific items, such as oozie (elephant driver) and pwe (public performance).
+The Oxford English Dictionary lists more than 40 words of Burmese origin in English.
+Unique Burmese English coined terms include platform (meaning 'pavement' or 'sidewalk') and stage show (meaning 'concert').
+Some English words are used with different meanings, such as sidecar for 'trishaw' and linecar for 'public bus.'
+Due to limited vocabulary, Myanmar speakers may use simpler or redundant expressions, like eat for have/drink and phrases like fluency skills instead of just fluency.

 For units of measurement Burmese English use both those of the Imperial System and those of the International System of Units interchangeably, but the values correspond to the SI system.
 Burmese English continues to use Indian numerical units such as lakh and crore.

 The Burmese language, especially the colloquial form, has borrowed daily vocabulary from English, especially as portmanteaus with native Burmese vocabulary.
 For instance, the Burmese word for 'ball' is bawlon (ဘောလုံး, lit. 'round ball'), while the Burmese word for bus is bat-sa-ka (ဘတ်စကား, lit. 'bus car').

 Honorifics

 Burmese names represented in English often include various honorifics, most commonly "U", "Daw", and "Sayadaw".
 For older Burmese who only have one or two syllables in their names these honorifics may be an integral part of the name.